ramin-tarhande/Dafist/README.md

 * Support connecting to anything; not just relational or NoSQL databases or message brokers.
 * Support data routing graphs by creating different Dafist nodes

-## Sample applications diagram:
+## Sample applications:
-aaaa
+Here is a diagram of some sample applications; you can find source code of all in the solution
     ![Sample Applications](sampleApps.png)